joric/oneliners/README.md

 ### Bisect

 Binary search can be replaced by the built-in `bisect` methods.
-Custom binary search can use either a getter object or a key function (since Python 3.10).
+Custom binary search can use either an item getter object or a key function (since Python 3.10).

 * https://leetcode.com/problems/guess-number-higher-or-lower